 How do you remember our winter so far this year?
-Chilly and downright cold?
+Cold nights and cool days?
 Flowers and vegetables have been slow to grow?
-Only a few drops of rain?
+Only a few drops of rain if any?
+And, the snow we had a week ago?

-So, we have to watch, observe and not take any drastic action!
+So, we must watch, observe and not take any drastic action!

 In the meantime, we want to enjoy our winter flowers as that is one of the main reasons we live here, right?